 You can also help your kids make their own ornaments, which can beautifully adorn your Christmas trees and sparkle with twinkling lights.

 Most families have the tradition of reading Luke 2 on Christmas Eve.
-However, the reason we celebrate Christmas is because Christ’s birth lead to His Atonement and Resurrection.
+However, the reason we celebrate Christmas is because Christ’s birth led to His Atonement and Resurrection.

 Instead, we read a chapter of Luke each day for the entire month.
-There are 24 chapters in the book of the around the world of Luke, so you get the entire life of the Savior throughout the entire month!
+There are 24 chapters in the book of the around the world of Luke, so you get the entire life of the Savior throughout around the world the entire month!

 When I became pregnant with our first child, I struggled with antepartum depression and hyperemesis gravidarum, I couldn’t work (or even leave the house).

 After binge-watching way too many TV shows, I tried to be a bit crafty (which is not my forte).
 A friend down the road showed me how to make this cute advent calendar!
 It later gave me the courage to make this car play mat as a Christmas gift.

 Here are the activities I put in it:

 - Boil a cinnamon stick on the stove

 - Call Grandma and Grandpa to sing Christmas carols